-- Ensure both "U" bolts are tightened, then rotate door 1/2 turns in a forward direction to apply tension. - Do not let go as the springs are now tensioned. - Hold the door firmly, NOW cut the plastic wrap along the bottom rail (taking care not to damage door surface or weatherseal). - Pull the curtain down slowly and carefully position the wooden chock (or other appropriate stop) as shown.
+- Ensure that the bottom rail is at the 3 o'clock position as shown. - Ensure both "U" bolts are tightened,then rotate door 11⁄2 turns in a forward direction to apply tension. - Do not let go as the springs are now tensioned. - Hold the door firmly, NOW cut the plastic wrap along the bottom rail (taking care not to damage door surface or weatherseal). - Pull the curtain down slowly and carefully position the wooden chock (or other appropriate stop) as shown.
 Take care not to damage door surface.